-Along with herbs, indoor vegetable gardening shares a variety of other food crops to grow in your home.
+Along with herbs, indoor vegetable gardening for beginners shares a variety of other food crops to grow in your home.

 Herbs to Grow Indoors